Gregg Phillips: Government roles

-Jack Stick would serve in the state House between 2003 and 2005 and serve as a municipal judge, and later would work as legal counsel from March 2006 to December 2007 for AutoGov - one of Gregg Phillips' many companies that obtained lucrative contracts for government healthcare work which subcontracted under another one of his companies named GHT Development.
-In March 2007, Stick's matchmaker and the former Representative Arlene Wohlgemuth had become a lobbyist, at which point she brought the House Appropriations Committee a proposal which she acknowledged would probably steer a technology contract to GHT Development, which Gregg Phillips owned.
+Stick served in the state House between 2003 and 2005, was a municipal judge and later worked as legal counsel from March 2006 to December 2007 for AutoGov, one of Phillips's companies that obtained contracts for government healthcare work, subcontracting under another one of his companies named GHT Development.
+In March 2007, Stick's matchmaker and the former Representative Arlene Wohlgemuth became a lobbyist, at which point she brought the House Appropriations Committee a proposal that she acknowledged would probably steer a technology contract to GHT Development, which Gregg Phillips owned.

-Erica Phillips would also enter the Texas Health and Human Services Commission in 2005, get promoted to chief of staff in 2012 with an annual salary of $160,000.
-She ultimately had to resign from her role under then Executive Commissioner Kyle Janek on February 15, 2015, amidst criminal investigations and scandals related to her husband Jack Stick steering a no-bid $110 million state contract to a local company in which he had significant conflicts of financial interest as a legislator.
+Erica Phillips entered the Texas Health and Human Services Commission in 2005 and was promoted to chief of staff in 2012 with an annual salary of $160,000.
+She ultimately had to resign from her role under then executive commissioner Kyle Janek on February 15, 2015, amidst criminal investigations and scandals related to her husband Jack Stick steering a no-bid $110 million state contract to a local company in which he had significant conflicts of financial interest as a legislator.

-According to Kevin Lyons, spokesperson for the Texas Comptroller, Phillips is unable to do business in the state of Texas.
+According to Kevin Lyons, spokesperson for the Texas comptroller, Phillips was unable to do business in the state of Texas.
 "He's one of our revolving door kind of hustlers," said Andrew Wheat, the research director of Texans for Public Justice.

 Phillips and his wife Helen owed the U.S. government more than $100,961 in unpaid taxes according to a lien filed by the IRS in Manatee County, Florida, as of 2014.
-Phillips responded to The Guardian via text: “I am in a disagreement with the IRS over income taxes.
-The amount owed is less than $50,000.”
+Phillips responded to The Guardian via text: "I am in a disagreement with the IRS over income taxes.
+The amount owed is less than $50,000."